xds0112/5G_based_System_level_Integrated_Sensing_and_Communication_Simulator/README.md

 ## Getting Started
     To simulate the system-level ISAC scenario,
-    open "ISAC" to run the simulation.
+    open "ISAC.mlapp" to run the simulation.

 ## Documentation